Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 Founded in 1913, the Rotary Club of Vancouver is the second oldest Rotary club in Canada and the second largest in British Columbia.
 It has over 100 members and meets weekly at the Terminal City Club in downtown Vancouver on Tuesdays at noon.

 Rotary clubs do all kinds of service projects in their communities.
 They also do charitable work in the developing world.
-Club members include both active and retired business people, professionals and other folks wanting to make a difference in their communities and the world.
+Club members include both active and retired business people, professionals and other people wanting to make a difference in their communities and the world.

 Other Information